jacob-meacham/java-versioneer/README.md

 Advanced Usage
 --------------
+See the [javadocs](http://jemonjam.com/java-versioneer/) for the full API documentation.

 All Versioneer functionality is exposed as a VersionLocator.
 Currently supported VersionLocators are:
 * GitVersionLocator - Returns the output of `git describe` from the specified repo (current directory by default)
 * FileVersionLocator - Returns the contets of the specified file